Janet 1.2.0 Documentation

 (os/touch path &opt actime modtime) Update the access time and modification times for a file.
 By default, sets times to the current time.

 (os/which) Check the current operating system.
-Returns one of: :windows - Microsoft Windows :macos - Apple macos :posix - A POSIX compatible system (default)
+Returns one of: :windows :macos :web - Web assembly (emscripten) :linux :freebsd :openbsd :netbsd :posix - A POSIX compatible system (default)